 The two kinds of acne

 There are two basic and distinct categories of acne – non-inflammatory and inflammatory.
 As the names suggest, one kind of acne evokes an inflammatory response from the skin, while the other does not.
-This leads to two very distinct presentations and two methods of treatment.
+This leads to two very different presentations and two methods of treatment.

 How to determine which type of acne you have